Report an accessibility problem

 Career opportunities

 Data scientist is consistently listed among the top jobs in the U.S. Human-centered engineers with a background in data science can pursue opportunities in a variety of industries to manage and analyze data and extract knowledge from large data sets for decision-making.
-Career opportunities include these positions:
+Career opportunities include:

 • clinical data manager